maximbilan/iOS-Swift-Drawing-App/README.md

 }
 </pre>

-First, draw the pre render image and after that current bezier path.<br>
+First, draw the pre render image and after that render current bezier path.<br>
 Now, main of our application, it's touch handling.

 In <i>touchesBegan</i> function we save last point and reset the point counter.